Google Maps Just Changed How Customers Find Local Businesses: What Sarasota Owners Need to Know

 Build a Review Profile That Describes Your Business

 Ask Maps reads the content of customer reviews to infer qualitative characteristics about your business.
-When a user asks for 'a quiet place to work nearby' or 'a contractor known for reliable service,' the AI looks for those descriptors in your review corpus.
-A business with 50 reviews that all say 'Great service!' gives the AI very little to work with.
+When a user asks for "a quiet place to work nearby" or "a contractor known for reliable service," the AI looks for those descriptors in your review corpus.
+A business with 50 reviews that all say "Great service!" gives the AI very little to work with.
 A business with reviews that mention specific experiences, specific services, and specific qualities gives the AI the vocabulary it needs to match your listing to nuanced queries.

-The most effective approach is to make it easy for satisfied customers to leave detailed reviews by prompting them with context: 'If you found our team helpful, a quick note about your experience on Google goes a long way.'
+The most effective approach is to make it easy for satisfied customers to leave detailed reviews by prompting them with context: "If you found our team helpful, a quick note about your experience on Google goes a long way."
 Responding to every review, including critical ones, adds additional descriptive text to your profile that the AI can read.
 A business owner who engages actively with reviews signals genuine customer care, which strengthens the credibility profile that Ask Maps uses to evaluate recommendations.

 Keep Your Photos Current and Representative